rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-### +errors.clear+
+### `errors.clear`

-The +clear+ method is used when you intentionally want to clear all the messages in the +errors+ collection.
-Of course, calling +errors.clear+ upon an invalid object won't actually make it valid: the +errors+ collection will now be empty, but the next time you call +valid?+ or any method that tries to save this object to the database, the validations will run again.
-If any of the validations fail, the +errors+ collection will be filled again.
+The `clear` method is used when you intentionally want to clear all the messages in the `errors` collection.
+Of course, calling `errors.clear` upon an invalid object won't actually make it valid: the `errors` collection will now be empty, but the next time you call `valid?` or any method that tries to save this object to the database, the validations will run again.
+If any of the validations fail, the `errors` collection will be filled again.

 ```ruby
 class Person < ActiveRecord::Base